How Does IPL Work?

 What is an IPL treatment like?

-IPL Photorejuvenation is typically performed in a physician’s office.
-First, a cold gel is usually applied to the area to be treated, and you may be given dark glasses or goggles to protect your eyes from the bright light.
-The pulses of light are applied to your face, and you may feel a slight stinging.
+First, a cold gel is usually applied to the area to be treated, and you will be given dark glasses or goggles to protect your eyes from the bright light.
+The pulses of light are applied to your face, and you will feel a stinging, burning sensation.
 Each treatment typically takes about 20 minutes.
-Treatment is generally administered in a series of four to six sessions, and you will see gradual improvement that yields excellent long-term results with very low risk and very minimal downtime.
+Treatment is generally administered as one or in a series of four sessions, and you will see gradual improvement that yields excellent long-term results with very low risk and very minimal downtime.

 Red blemishes from broken blood vessels and brown spots of pigment from sun damage respond to Intense Pulsed Light (IPL).
 The light is changed to heat energy as it reaches to the level of the collagen beneath the skin surface.